tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 being a group member).

 ## Group Creation

+// TODO: Make sure to mention that gateways MUST enforce that a key package is only used once if it is marked as non-final in the group management section.

 A gateway MUST support creation of a one-member group with the following
 request: